Common slender mongoose: Description

 As the name suggests, the common slender mongoose has a lithe body of 27.5–40 cm and a long tail of 23–33 cm.
 Males weigh 640–715 g, while the smaller females weigh 460–575 g.
+These measurements are consistent with the average measurements given by Rood and Wozencraft.

 The color of their fur varies widely between subspecies, from a dark reddish-brown to an orange red, grey, or even golden yellow, but these mongooses can be distinguished from other mongooses due to the prominent black or red tip on their tails.
 They also have silkier fur than the other African members of their family.

 Distribution and habitat

 The common slender mongoose occurs throughout sub-Saharan Africa, where it is most common in the savannah and semiarid plains, but rarely recorded in densely forested areas and deserts.

 Behavior and ecology

-The common slender mongoose generally lives either alone or in pairs.
+The common slender mongoose is often described as solitary, but when studied in the Kalahari in South Africa, were found to form spatial groups of one to three males and up to four females, denning together up to one third of nights.

 It is primarily diurnal, although it is sometimes active on warm, moonlit nights.
 It doesn't seem to be territorial, but will nevertheless maintain stable home ranges that are often shared with members of related species.
 Indeed, the common slender mongoose and these other species may even den together, as most of their relatives are nocturnal.
 Dens may be found anywhere sheltered from the elements: in crevices between rocks, in hollow logs, and the like.